Black Rock Oceanfront Resort

 Spring and fall are often warm and pleasant but rainfall can be heavy, particularly on the coast.
 Summers (June to September) are mostly dry and sunny with warm temperatures, but the interior is hot in July and August, with temperatures surpassing 30°C.

-Call us on to start planning your vacation to Black Rock Oceanfront Resort or take a look at our itineraries to British Columbia
+Call us on to start planning your holiday to Black Rock Oceanfront Resort or take a look at our itineraries to Canada